pierce-smith1/bgate/README.md

 Users on the Stratzenblitz Discord, for 7 days starting at 4:00 am UTC on April 1st, 2020, will gain access to a category of channels labelled `THE BILLY GATE`.
-Through these channels, users will be able to control a virtual machine running Windows XP SP2 (a.k.a the "vm") by inputting commands read by a bot (a.k.a the "gatebot").
+Through these channels, users will be able to control a virtual machine running Windows XP SP2 (a.k.a. the "vm") by inputting commands read by a bot (a.k.a. the "gatebot").
 Users will have full mouse and keyboard control of the machine through these commands, but they will be limited in the amount of commands they are able to input in a certain time frame.